 Alternatively, you can eat half of your body weight in grams of protein a day if you’re trying to strengthen up.
 According to an article published in Nutrition and Muscle Recovery, “the most influential nutritional resources for promoting muscle anabolism are proteins, amino acids, carbohydrates, antioxidants, and dietary supplements.”

 Protein plus complex carbs make the best basic combo for supplying your stained muscles with nutrients so they recover.
-Immediately post-workout, try having collagen protein, creatine protein or whey protein to help your muscles repair so you can get stronger.
+Immediately post-workout, try having collagen protein, creatine or whey protein to help your muscles repair so you can get stronger.

 Combine these with healthy foods, like berries, leafy greens or yogurt, for even better results.
 Other foods that can aid in muscle recovery include chicken, turkey, raw milk, yogurt, grass-fed beef and fish.